 Learn how to build attributes to annotate collections and describe which fields are sortable.

-- [Instructor] We'll add sort functionality to the API in a couple of steps.
-First let's extend the models and controllers to make them sortable.
-I'll start with the room model.
-I'm going to add a new attribute called sortable here to each one of the room model properties.
-This attribute doesn't exist yet so now we need to go create it.
-I'm going to create this in infrastructure folder.
-And name this sortable attribute.
-This attribute will inherit from the base attribute class.
-And we can set some attribute options with attribute usage.
+- [Instructor] We'll add sort functionality to the API in a couple steps.
+First, let's extend the models and controllers to make them sortable.
+I'll start on the room model.
+I'm going to add an attribute here called sortable.
+And I'll add it on both of the properties that we want the client to be able to sort on.
+Now this attribute doesn't exist yet so I'll need to go create it.
+I'll do that in infrastructure, and create a new class called sortable attribute.

 - Returning JSON

 - Representing resources

 - Adding caching to an ASP.NET Core API

 - Configuring user authentication and authorization